SEO Doesn’t Have to Be Complicated (But It Does Have to Be Done Right)

 }, 0);

-Cumulative Layout Shift (CLS) - Should be under 0.1
+Cumulative Layout Shift (CLS) – Does your page jump around while loading?
+(Should be under 0.1)

-/* Always specify dimensions to prevent layout shifts */
+/* Always specify image dimensions to prevent layout jumps */

 .hero-image {